simonwei97/academic-blog/content/_index.md

           description: |2-
               Responsibilities include:

-              * LLM QA platform development, which can support private deployment.
+              * Developing **LLMs Q&A** platform, which can be deployed in a private environment.
-              * Retrieve relevant context according to query as LLM Prompt context.
+              * Contributing for retrieve engine service, which will retrieve relevant context according to query as prompt context.

+              Tool:
+              * Python, FastApi, Milvus, Minio, TiDB, K8s.
         - title: Software Development Engineer
           company: SenseTime
           company_url: ""